developer0hye/Yolo_Label/README.md

 ![download_guide](https://user-images.githubusercontent.com/35001605/48674490-4168b800-eb90-11e8-83fb-8ef7b5fd1040.PNG)

-1. Put your .jpg, .png -images into some directory
+1. Put your .jpg, .png -images into a directory
 (In this tutorial I will use the Kangarooo and the Raccoon Images.
 These images are in the 'Samples' folder.)

 ![dataset](https://user-images.githubusercontent.com/35001605/47704306-8e7afd80-dc66-11e8-9f28-13010bd2d825.PNG)

-2. Put names of objects, one for each line in some file( .txt, .names) and save
+2. Put the names of the objects, one for each line in a file( .txt, .names) and save it.

 ![objnames](https://user-images.githubusercontent.com/35001605/47704259-75724c80-dc66-11e8-9ed1-2f84d0240ebc.PNG)

-3. Run Yolo label!
+3. Run Yolo Label!

 ![image](https://user-images.githubusercontent.com/35001605/47644151-bd369c80-dbb0-11e8-9505-d7ada78911c2.png)

-4. Click the button 'Open Files'and open the directory that you saved your custom images and object name lists file that you saved at step 2.
+4. Click the button 'Open Files'and open the directory where you saved your custom images and object name lists file that you saved at step 2.

  ![image](https://user-images.githubusercontent.com/35001605/47694149-d20e4100-dc3f-11e8-9d97-fba87a6e1b5a.png)